Reduces Aircraft Response Delay by 30-40%: New Highly Sensitive Aircraft Control System Created at MAI

-Instead of measuring the distance the stick has moved, the new development proposes recording the force applied to it.
+Instead of measuring the distance the stick has deflected, the new development proposes recording the force applied to it.
 The electronic control system registers the pilot's force on the stick as soon as it appears.
 This significantly reduces the machine's response delay by 30-40% and improves piloting safety.

 Most modern aircraft are equipped with digital control systems with complex algorithms.
 Various filters designed to ensure the accuracy of data collection by sensors, and other features of the systems, lead to the fact that the aircraft reacts to the pilot's actions with a delay, which is called equivalent lag.
-It is exacerbated by the fact that today most aircraft react to how far the pilot has moved the control wheel or side stick — that is, the system waits until the control stops and locks in the desired position.
+It is aggravated by the fact that today most aircraft react to how far the pilot has moved the control column or side stick — that is, the system waits until the control stops and locks in the desired position.
 This leads to additional response delays of fractions of a second.

 Currently, the development is at the prototype stage.
-Representatives of aircraft manufacturing companies have already familiarized themselves with the novelty and expressed interest.
+Representatives of aircraft manufacturing companies have already familiarized themselves with the new product and expressed interest.
 It is expected that the introduction of the new control system may occur on one of the modifications of Russian civil aircraft.
 At the same time, pilots will not need retraining, as their work algorithm will remain the same.

 Earlier, www1.ru reported that MAI presented a drone control system with signal compensation.